thayerh/TetraShell/README.md

 The CLI will look like this "(currentUser)@TShell[QuicksaveName][score/lines]>"

 A user will be prompted with entering the path to their quicksave at the start of the program.
 After the input there are multiple commands a user can run.

+All commands can be entered with the shortest amount of characters it takes to uniquely identitfy it.

 **-check**
 : This command calls the **check** program with the current quicksave to verify if it will pass legitimacy checks.

 **-rank**
-: Rank the current quicksave with a database of other saves." <"Rank or 'r', 'ra', etc."> <'Score' or 'Lines'> and <"number of lines to return."> Can just input **rank** and will default to 5 lines on either side of current file and sort by score.
+: Rank the current quicksave with a database of other saves." <"Rank or 'ra', etc."> <'Score' or 'Lines'> and <"number of lines to return."> Can just input **rank** and will default to 5 lines on either side of current file and sort by score.

 **-modify**
 Modifies the current save.
 Input <**Modify** or 'm', 'mo', etc.> <"Score or Lines"> <"Number to set value to">.